Skip to content

 Additionally, the Argo Rollouts controller needs to treat the Rollout object differently when using traffic management.
 In particular, the Stable ReplicaSet owned by the Rollout remains fully scaled up as the Rollout progresses through the Canary steps.

 Since the traffic is controlled independently by the Service Mesh resources, the controller needs to make a best effort to ensure that the Stable and New ReplicaSets are not overwhelmed by the traffic sent to them.
 By leaving the Stable ReplicaSet scaled up, the controller is ensuring that the Stable ReplicaSet can handle 100% of the traffic at any time1.
 The New ReplicaSet follows the same behavior as without traffic management.
-The new ReplicaSet's replica count is equal to the latest SetWeight step percentage multiple by the total replica count of the Rollout.
+The new ReplicaSet's replica count is equal to the latest SetWeight step percentage multiplied by the total replica count of the Rollout.
 This calculation ensures that the canary version does not receive more traffic than it can handle.

 Warning